jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 ### Outstanding issues

 #### gnome-keychain
 gnome-keychain is the bain of my existance...
-It keeps taking over the GPG_AGENT_INFO environment variables and preventing apps not launched by my shell from using the smart card.
+It takes over the role of ssh-agent / gpg-agent with a broken implementation that doesn't support smart cards.
+In addition, because it's now started through upstart, it's really [hard](https://bugs.launchpad.net/ubuntu/+source/gnome-keyring/+bug/884856) to [turn off](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=760102).

-Until the gnome-keychain problem is resolved, the .bashrc / .zshrc code above means the terminal works fine and for apps like Thunderbird I can point them at a gpg-wrapper that loads it the correct environment first.
+Until the gnome-keychain problem is resolved, the .bashrc / .zshrc code above means GPG and SSH in the terminal works fine and for apps like Thunderbird I can point them at a gpg-wrapper that loads it the correct environment first.
+Another option is to completely disable gnome-keychain but that has other consequences with saved credentials in other apps.

 ie)